mozilla-l10n/firefox-l10n/en-CA/browser/os2/README.txt

 Running multiple versions concurrently
 --------------------------------------

-Because various members of the Mozilla family (i.e. Mozilla, Firefox, Thunderbird, IBM Web Browser) may use different, incompatible versions of the same DLL, some extra steps may be required to run them concurrently.
+Because various members of the Mozilla family (e.g. Mozilla, Firefox, Thunderbird, IBM Web Browser) may use different, incompatible versions of the same DLL, some extra steps may be required to run them concurrently.